a-telier/the-pink-turnip/README.md

 Others
 - W3schools: Used to clarify and solidify knowledge acquired during the course.
 - Stack Overflow: Used as support when troubleshooting and fixing bugs.

+5. Structure: Incorporate a main navigation menu and structured layout (you might want to use Materialize or Bootstrap to accomplish this).
+6. Documentation: Write a README.md file for your project that explains what the project does and the value that it provides to its users.
+7. Version control: Use Git & GitHub for version control.
+8. Attribution: Maintain clear separation between code written by you and code from external sources (e.g. libraries or tutorials).
+Attribute any code from external sources to its source via comments above the code and (for larger dependencies) in the README.
+9. Deployment: Deploy the final version of your code to a hosting platform such as Heroku.
+10. Make sure to not include any passwords or secret keys in the project repository.

 =============